PayThePizzo/Laska-2077/README.md

 ### Disclaimer

 Follow the instructions given or the program will fail.
+Some messages may be shown multiple times, that is a "reward" for following the rules.

 ```
 **DISCLAIMER: The input you may type is always shown, other kinds of input may make the game fail.**